peteretelej/peteretelej.github.io/_posts/2018-03-10-setup-ubuntu-vps.md

 thumbnail: https://peteretelej.github.io/images/logos/ubuntu-logo.png
 ---

 <p>This is an overview of how to setup your Ubuntu virtual private server.
-It's based on a collection of private bitbucket snippets I've been using.</p>
+It's based on a collection of private bitbucket snippets I'd written.</p>

 <div class="tags">
 <a href="#accessing-vps" class="tag is-info">Accessing VPS</a>
 <a href="#user-management" class="tag is-info">Managing Users</a>